A Year of Continued Commitment to the Local Community: Joramco’s 2024 CSR Initiatives

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has had another successful year of implementing initiatives aimed at supporting the local community.
+(MENAFN- Asdaa-amman) (Amman, Jordan – January 13, 2025) — Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has had another successful year of implementing initiatives aimed at supporting the local community.
 The company recognizes its responsibility towards making a positive impact and has continued its commitment in 2024 based on its main areas of focus: health, education, environment, and underprivileged communities.

 Engaging directly with the local community, the company hosted an Iftar during Ramadan for children in collaboration with several charity organizations at the Children’s Museum.
 In addition, Joramco took the initiative to distribute 1000 food parcels across various regions of Jordan, where Joramco’s team actively participated in packaging and distribution.
 Later in the year, volunteers participated in preparing food parcels as part of a donation campaign for Gaza.